ansible/ansible/docs/docsite/rst/playbooks_intro.rst

 Those same variables are usable in templates, which we'll get to later.

-Now in a very basic playbook all the tasks will be listed directly in that play, though it will usually make more sense to break up tasks using the ``include:`` directive.
-We'll show that a bit later.
+Now in a very basic playbook all the tasks will be listed directly in that play, though it will usually make more sense to break up tasks as described in :doc:`playbooks_reuse`.

 .. _action_shorthand: